Uniformizing The Moduli Stacks of Global G-Shtukas: Introduction

-for a fixed local $\BP_\nu$-shtuka $\ul\BL_0$ over a field $k$, and $\bar S=\Var(\zeta)\subset S$, is representable by an ind-scheme, ind-quasi-projective over $\Spf k\dbl\zeta\dbr$; see also Theorem~\ref{ThmModuliSpX}.
-To obtain a formal scheme locally formally of finite type, as in the analog for $p$-divisible groups, one has to impose a \emph{bound $\hat Z$ on the Hodge polygon}, that is on the relative position of $\hat\sigma^*\CL_+$ and $\CL_+$ under $\tauLoc$; see Definition~\ref{DefBDLocal}.
-By \cite[\ThmRRZSp]{AH_Local} the bounded Rapoport-Zink functor $\RZ$ is representable by a formal scheme locally formally of finite type over $\Spf k\dbl\zeta\dbr$; see also Theorem~\ref{ThmRRZSp}.
+where $\bar S=\Var(\zeta)\subset S$, is representable by an ind-scheme, ind-quasi-projective over $\Spf k\dbl\zeta\dbr$; see also Theorem~\ref{ThmModuliSpX}.
+To obtain a formal scheme locally formally of finite type, as in the analog for $p$-divisible groups, one has to assume that the generic fiber $P_\nu$ is connected reductive, and one has to impose a \emph{bound $\hat Z$ on the Hodge polygon}, that is on the relative position of $\hat\sigma^*\CL_+$ and $\CL_+$ under $\tauLoc$; see Definition~\ref{DefBDLocal}.
+By \cite[\ThmRRZSp]{AH_Local} the bounded Rapoport-Zink functor $\RZ$ is representable by a formal scheme locally formally of finite type over $\Spf R_{\hat Z}$, where $R_{\hat Z}$ is the reflex ring of the bound $\hat{Z}$; see Definition~\ref{DefBDLocal} and Theorem~\ref{ThmRRZSp}.